purkos/scoreboardprov3/README.md

 Each endpoint's request and response formats follow standard JSON structures.
 Use JWT authentication for all endpoints that require user identification.

+## AddFavoritePlayer (Stored Procedure)
+- This stored procedure adds a player to the logged-in user's favorites.
+It checks if the player is already a favorite and adds the player to the FavPlayers table
+- Explanation: This procedure ensures that a player is only added to the favorites if they aren't already present.